ideonate/jhsingle-native-proxy/README.md

 ## Changelog

+### v0.5.1 released 17 Aug 2020

+- Fix to ensure both websockets are opened at the same time, to avoid writing to a websocket that's not yet open.

 ### v0.5.0 released 17 Aug 2020

 - Open up underlying process' websocket before connecting our own with the client.
 This ensures any other GET headers can be passed back to the client.
 (Fix for Streamlit XSRF problems.)